Fisheries Accounting: Integrating Stock Assessment

 1. Depletion: When catch exceeds the sustainable yield corresponding to current (depressed) stock size

-2. Sustainability deficit: The cumulative impact of past overexploitation, measured as the difference between current biomass and BMSY--recorded as supplementary information rather than as an asset account entry, since it represents unrealised potential rather than a flow or stock change within the accounting period
+2. Sustainability deficit: The cumulative impact of past overexploitation, measured as the difference between current biomass and BMSY—recorded as supplementary information rather than as an asset account entry, since it represents unrealised potential rather than a flow or stock change within the accounting period

 3. Recovery trajectory: Tracking progress toward BMSY through successive accounting periods

-The SEEA CF notes that "a total permissible catch resulting in earnings that are higher than this level will mean that some of those earnings should be regarded as depletion of the aquatic resources and not as income"[49].
+It may be recorded in supplementary tables alongside the main accounts to illustrate the economic cost of past overexploitation.
+The SEEA CF notes that "a total permissible catch resulting in earnings that are higher than this level will mean that some of those earnings should be regarded as depletion of the aquatic resources and not as income"[48].

 4. Acknowledgements